-If your infection persists, even after scaling and root planing, Dr. Louis McDonald may suggest additional treatments.
+If your infection persists, even after scaling and root planing, Dr. Kevin Nail may suggest additional treatments.
 Advanced periodontitis sometimes requires surgical intervention, including soft-tissue grafts, bone grafts, flap surgery, or guided tissue regeneration.
 If your periodontitis is severe, and a tooth is beyond saving, we may also recommend an extraction to stop the spread of infection.

 After we alleviate your symptoms and improve your oral health, periodontal maintenance is paramount.
 People that have had periodontal disease are far more likely to develop complications with their gums in the future.
 Routine checkups and cleanings are usually the best course of action if you want to prevent a reoccurrence.

 Schedule Your Appointment Now!

 Find out if you need periodontal treatment today!
 Call (346) 250-3575 to schedule your consultation appointment now!